ibis-project/ibis/docs/source/getting-started.rst

 Using Ibis with the Cloudera Quickstart VM
 ------------------------------------------

-Since Ibis requires a running Impala cluster, we have provided a lean VirtualBox image to simplify the process for those looking to try out Ibis (without setting up a cluster) or start contributing code to the project.
+Using Ibis with Impala requires a running Impala cluster, so we have provided a lean VirtualBox image to simplify the process for those looking to try out Ibis (without setting up a cluster) or start contributing code to the project.

 What follows are streamlined setup instructions for the VM.
 If you wish to